Jandini/Jandini/README.md

 Key features:

-* Capture active window
+* Capture active windows
+* Provide case sesitive, full or partial window title to trigger the capture.
 * Start capture when window with given title become active.
 After this any active window will be captured.
-  * Provide case sesitive, full or partial window title which will trigger the capture.
 * Capture only window with given title.
 The capture will pause if active window is does not match given title.
 * Save individual frames as PNG files.
 * Make GIF file from individual frames saved in PNG files.
 * Provide delay between taking screen shoots in milliseconds.
 * Provide delay between GIF frames in milliseconds.
 (33ms delay between frames equals ~30fps)